- QR-Code Overview

 It is recommended to limit the amount of data encoded in each symbol to 800 characters or less if possible.
 The ISO/IEC 18004 specifications state that up to 2900 bytes and 4200 ASCII characters may be encoded in single symbol; however, few imagers can dependably decode symbols that large.
 The amount of data that can be encoded will vary depending upon the type of data, the encoding mode and what the scanner can read.

-Denso Wave, Inc. invented the QR-Code symbology.
+Denso Wave, Inc. invented the QR-Code symbology and owns several patents for this 2D Code.
 A notification on their website states that no license or royalty fees are required provided that a proper copyright notice is included that refers to Denso Wave, Inc. as the copyright owner.
+No trademark comment is necessary in cases where only a QR Code image is used.

-Patent Infringement Claims: There have been recent patent Infringement claims (Patent Numbers: 6,199,048 8,131,597) regarding the use of “indirect links”, also referred to as “tiny URLs” embedded in QR-Code symbols.
+There have been reported patent Infringement claims (Patent Numbers: 6,199,048 8,131,597) regarding the use of “indirect links”, also referred to as “tiny URLs” embedded in QR-Code symbols.
 Therefore, when encoding URLs in QR-Code, IDAutomation suggests encoding the entire URL.
 IDAutomation provides the generation component and fonts to generate QR-Code symbols; IDAutomation is not responsible for the data encoded.
-This suggestion is not to be considered legal advice; IDAutomation does not provide legal advice.
+This suggestion is not to be considered legal advice because IDAutomation does not provide legal advice.